dev-rafa1707/API_Flask_MySQL/readme.md

 # API Python Flask using MySQL database
 API Rest Backend server using Python Flask and MySQL database

-Essa API foi projetada para ter um CRUD completo inclusive conectar ao banco de dados MySQL

-### Status do Projeto:
+### Status:
-Finalizado
+Finished

 ### Features
 CRUD

+* CREATE new record database
-* Criar novo registro de veículo (Create)
+(Criar novo registro de veículo)

+* READ ALL  the records in database
-* Consultar os veículos cadastrados (Get All)
+(Consultar todos os veículos cadastrados)

-* Consulta veículo por codigo (Get by id)

-* Edita veículo cadastrado (Update by id)
+* READ by id

-* Exclui veículo (Delete)
+(Consulta veículo por codigo)

+* UPDATE by id  Update a record in database using the id (Edita veículo cadastrado)

+* DELETE a record in database using the id
+(Exclui veículo cadastrado)

+### Pré-requisitos

 1. criar ambiente virtual